minprog/progbg2/intro/index.md

 Companies and research institutes can have millions of lines of source code that they have to understand in order to succesfully make changes to.
 Therefore it is important that software is as readable as possible even though its logic might be complex.
-Therefore you will be graded on the readability of your source code even though you probably will never have to look at it again after you pass this course.
+Therefore you will also be graded on the readability of your source code even though you probably will never have to look at it again after you pass this course.

 - think carefully about the names you choose

       s = 0             # bad
       sum = 0           # better
       sum_of_grades = 0 # good

 - write comments when they are useful

       width = 25        # assign 25 to width, not useful
       length = math.sqrt( x**2 + y**2 )  # use Pythagoras to compute length, useful

-- think about problem decomposition
+- think about problem decomposition (splitting in different parts)

   Prefer many small functions that each do their own thing over a few large functions that do many things.
 With many functions you can give each function a nice name and you can reuse the same function elsewhere.
+The result is a simpler structure that is less complex to work with.

+      def is_average_grade_above_5(grades):
-      def is_average_grade_above_5(grades):  # bad, does 3 things: compute sum, compute average, test sum_of_grades = 0
+         sum_of_grades = 0
          for grade in grades:
              sum_of_grades += grade
          average_grade = sum_of_grades/len(grades)
          return average_grade>5

+      # bad, does 3 things: compute sum, compute average, test
+      #--------------------------------------------------------------
+      # good, each function does its own thing and has a nice name

       def sum_of_grades(grades):
          sum_of_grades = 0
          for grade in grades: